 about me.

-now trained in vinyasa, rocket, and yin, i teach with a balanced blend of energy and calm. my approach is centered on meeting students where they are, guiding them to honor their unique physical, emotional, and energetic states for a meaningful practice. i have a strong connection to music, which i incorporate into each class to enhance the experience and deepen the flow. my teaching extends beyond asana, with the intention for students to leave each class feeling more grounded, centered, and connected.
+now trained in vinyasa, rocket, and yin, i teach with a balanced blend of energy and calm. my approach is centred on meeting students where they are, guiding them to honour their unique physical, emotional, and energetic states for a meaningful practice. i have a strong connection to music, which i integrate into each class to enhance the experience and deepen the flow.

 my offering